Perry County, Alabama: History

-In 1935, a sharecropper called Joe Spinner Johnson was organizing sharecroppers into a union.
-His landlord called him away from his job, and gave him up to a gang of whites.
-They tied him up, beat him, and took him to Selma, where he was thrown in jail.
-Other prisoners heard him screaming and being beaten.
-A few days later, his mutilated body turned up near Greensboro.

 The Perry County town of Marion was the site of a 1965 killing of an unarmed Black man, Jimmie Lee Jackson, by a white state trooper, James Bonard Fowler, which sparked the Selma to Montgomery marches.
 In 2008, the county voted to establish a Barack Obama Day, a legal holiday, every second Monday of November.

 Geography

 According to the United States Census Bureau, the county has a total area of 724 sqmi, of which 720 sqmi is land and 4.2 sqmi (0.6%) is water.
 The county boasts a diverse geography, with the southern half of the county being located in the Gulf Coastal Plain region, and the northern half of the county being located in the far southern extensions of the foothills of the Ridge-and-Valley Appalachians.
 This area is mainly forested, with some hills and valleys.